thekester/thekester/README.md

 ## About Me
 - 🎓 Old student at [IUT Lannion][university] / and current student at [Polytech Nantes][polytechnantes]
-- 🔭 Currently working on a lot of projects
+- 🔭 Currently working on a lot of projects,  A lot ... !
 - 🌱 Maybe become a researcher
 - 💼 Network software engineering apprentice at [Orange][orange]
 - 🌍 Completing a 9-week internship as a Sponsored Visiting Researcher at the University of Strathclyde, contributing to research at the Strathclyde Centre for Doctoral Training in AI-Based Ocean Forecasts for Marine Operations (mArIneCAST).
 This includes utilizing AI to detect long-term trends in physical characteristics of the ocean and predicting future ocean climate.